ebarojas/ror.climb.mx/app/posts/2025-11-23-lel-2025-journey-to-the-centre-of-the-pain.md

 I was not in a hurry for this moment to end but I still had five kilometres to get to my accommodation and under the circumstances it would take the best of me and real effort to get there.
 Better get moving.
 A transformation is expected once this kind of trip ends, what was not expected is I'd arrived weirdly traumatised by the whole affair.
 No time to enjoy my transformed self or have a Jungian dive into the trauma, the event must end, no escaping, no loitering.
 The roads, the lights, the bikes, my brothers and sisters suffering together, it was over.
 Riders return.

-Three months after the event came the final diagnosis—directly from an MRI, no ambiguity.
+Three months after the event came the final diagnosis directly from an MRI, no ambiguity.
 Tear of the semimembranosus distal tendon.
 Minimal synovitis and paratenonitis consistent with overuse.
 The medical language was precise, clinical, definitive.
 I'd been cycling on a torn tendon for 700 kilometres.
 My body had been shouting; I'd been muffling the screams with apple crumble.

 With hindsight, it seems I had a combination of two things: an overuse injury and a tendon tear.
 The overuse injury was from eighteen months of training that escalated structurally until something broke.
-The tendon tear was what happened when I decided to ride anyway, when I kept going after LEL was cancelled, when I completed that final 250-kilometre night, barely able to pedal.
+The tendon tear was what happened when I decided to ride with a high saddle anyway, when I kept going after LEL was cancelled, when I completed that final 250-kilometre night, barely able to pedal.

-I've recently made the latter worse by continuing to work out in my very steep surroundings at home.
+I even managed to make the tear worse after the event by going for a muddy, rocky and unstable run in my very steep surroundings.
 Because apparently the lesson wasn't clear enough the first time.
 Because the transformation doesn't mean fixed, just different.

 My once in a lifetime success story became a once in a lifetime failure story.
 I got a medal but really did not finish.
 I learnt what I'm willing to endure, and what that costs.
 The tear is still there, I can't ride, I'll lose a whole season and struggle to recover.
 The understanding of the cost is still forming in my mind.
 I'm already thinking of the next apple crumble.
 I will do it again, maybe succeed?
 If I fail I will do so in novel and fun ways.